cardcomm/cgminerLCDStats/README.md

                         REFRESHDELAY = Time delay between screen/API refresh

 Note: A HUGE thank you goes out to Kano for is invaluable assitance with this code
-      He's a key developer on the cgminer project, and was a big help. https://bitcointalk.org/index.php?action=profile;u=36044
+      He's a key developer on the cgminer project, and was a big help in sorting out problems I had writing this script. https://bitcointalk.org/index.php?action=profile;u=36044

 Update 8/1/2013: Fixed bugs identified by Kano related to using too small a buffer size for the API data.